jboyce1/ppsCTF/classes/MsDisin/MsDisin.md

 ---
-## Use cat to combine multiple text files and display their contents quickly
+# Part 1: Use cat to combine multiple text files and display their contents quickly
 ### “cat” the cat and “grep” the dog (because who names a cat?)

 <div style="text-align: center;">